jengmicah/streamparty/README.md

-# Watch Party
+# Stream Party

-A simple online video synchronization platform to watch YouTube videos with your friends.
+An online video synchronization platform to watch YouTube videos with your friends and family.

 Written with React, Socket.io, and the YouTube Player API.